Peggy Cummins: Early life

 Cummins was born Augusta Margaret Diane Fuller in Prestatyn, Denbighshire, Wales.
 Her Irish parents were visiting there when a storm kept them from returning to their home in Dublin.

 She lived most of her early life in Killiney, Dublin, where she was educated, and later in London.
-Her father was Dublin-born Franklin Bland Fuller (1897–1943), who was a grandson of architect James Franklin Fuller.
-Her mother was actress Margaret Cummins (1889–1973), who played such film roles as Anna in Smart Woman and Emily in The Sign of the Ram (both 1948).
+Her father was Dublin-born Franklin Bland Fuller, who was a grandson of architect James Franklin Fuller.
+Her mother was actress Margaret Cummins, who played such film roles as Anna in Smart Woman and Emily in The Sign of the Ram (both 1948).

 Early acting career

 There is a legend that actor Patrick Brock noticed Cummins at a Dublin tram stop and introduced her to Dublin's Gate Theatre Company, but she told Barbara Roisman Cooper when interviewed aged 88: "That is absolutely nonsense."
 As a child in Dublin, she attended the Abbey School of Ballet.
 From there she was spotted and chosen for a non-speaking role in The Duchess of Malfi at the Gate Theatre.
 "I played one of the children, only seen in silhouette because they had been murdered ... that was my start in the theatre."
-Cummins’ London stage debut was in the role of Maryann, the juvenile lead in Let’s Pretend, a children’s revue which opened at the St James’s Theatre on her 13th birthday.
+Cummins’ London stage debut was in the role of Maryann, the juvenile lead in Let’s Pretend, a children’s revue that opened at the St James’s Theatre on her 13th birthday.

 On the basis of this she was cast in the British film directed by Herbert Mason, Dr. O'Dowd (1940).
 As part of an agreement with the London County Council, Cummins was limited to five hours of filming per day and had to be supervised by a governess.
 Cummins had supporting roles in Salute John Citizen (1942) and Old Mother Riley Detective (1943).

 She appeared on the London stage in 1943 aged 17, playing the part of 12-year-old Fuffy in Junior Miss at the Saville Theatre and in the title role of Alice in Wonderland in 1944 at the Palace Theatre.

 Her first major film was English Without Tears (1944) with Michael Wilding and Lilli Palmer, directed by Harold French and released in the United States as Her Man Gilbey.
 She followed this with Welcome, Mr. Washington (1944).